 Sounds like a normal day at work to me.

+Anyway, I can apply this knowledge to my example of arriving to a stressful and hectic crime scene.
 There, I am under a time pressure to get the story as quickly as I can, in order to get it on air; now combine this with the changing parameters of the situation, and the unknowing of exactly what is happening.
 It makes total sense to me why my intuition is thus activated, and becomes incredibly helpful in making instant decisions.

 So instinct is something that warns you of potential danger by recognizing patterns, whereas intuition allows you to instantly make the correct decision in order to succeed under high pressure.